PSL-davidcastro/streaming-node/README.md

 - **/stream**: Streams the contents of the current file with a delay and transforms the output to uppercase.
 - **/llm**: Streams generated text from OpenAI's GPT-4.1 model.
+- **Frontend Interface**: Interactive web UI for testing the streaming LLM functionality with real-time display and performance metrics.
 - Modular code with support for environment variables via `dotenv`.

 ## Project Structure

 - `index.js`: Main Express server with streaming endpoints.
-- `llm.js`: Handles OpenAI API streaming logic.
+- `llm/llm.js`: Handles OpenAI API streaming logic.
+- `llm/llmEvaluation.js`: Contains story evaluation functionality using OpenAI.
-- `prompts.js`: Contains prompt(s) for the language model.
+- `llm/prompts.js`: Contains prompt(s) for the language model.
+- `frontend/index.html`: Interactive web interface for testing LLM streaming with real-time display.
 - `package.json`: Project metadata and dependencies.

 ## Setup